 The boarding student enrolment counts should be included at the school the students are attending rather than where the residential facilities are located.

 - students who attend the school and are accommodated in residential facilities administered by the school or another school as approved by the Board.

-- overseas students (refer to the OVERSEAS STUDENTS section)
+- overseas students (refer to the Overseas students section); and

 Click on the link to watch a short vodcast about Boarding students.